Atlas7/opencv_python_tutorials/image_processing_in_opencv/image_gradients/README.md

 - for the Sobel / Scharr methods, the negative slopes are not picked up (from white to black).
 Only the slopes from black to white are picked up.
 Reason for this is explained previously under the section "Sobel-x - 8U vs 64F" (which also apply to Sobel in the y direction as well).
 For instance, the number "1" in the sudoku appears only as a line (the right edge that goes from black to white).
 - Laplacian method seems ok. e.g. the letter 1 is displayed ok.
+- The Scharr method seems to produce slightly brighter image than Sobel method, for some unknown reasons.

 # Compare Methods at Depth 64F